 - Are you putting in stairs to access a parking lot?
 A ramp is so much more versatile and accessible for everyone.
 Watch for a future post, where I'll share the success (or failure) of my attempt to advocate for a ramp at a nearby mall!

 - Are you opening a new office in an existing space?
 The requirements of your population may not adequately be covered by existing legislation.
 Make some time to talk with the associations and societies that service various groups.
 Read some blogs to find out what needs are being expressed.

-- Keep your check-out counter clear of clutter, so that a purse/wallet could be opened.
+- Keep your check-out counter clear of clutter, so that a purse/wallet can be opened.
 I've heard moms, seniors and mobility-challenged people all express their frustration at the lack of space at the cashier's desk.
-This also applies to the shelf at the bank machine, as well as the envelope holder.
+This also applies to the shelf at the bank machine as well as the envelope holder.

 - Many businesses have mats at the front door.
 These often present tripping hazards because they are curled up or in bad shape.
 They should be regularly checked throughout the day.

 - Are you putting in a couch or chairs for your customers or clients?
 Ensure that the seat cushions are firm and not so low to the floor that you practically need a hoist to get up.